acch/nagios-plugins/README.md

 # Nagios-Plugins
-Collection of Nagios / Icinga plugins.
+Collection of Nagios plugins.
 All checks submitted and listed on https://exchange.nagios.org.

 All code follows the [Nagios Plugin Development Guidelines](https://nagios-plugins.org/doc/guidelines.html).